Following the paths of remembrance evokes powerful emotionsPosted on: 22 March 2017 by Diane Priestley

-Our little tour group of whimsical writers led by Sara from PR agency, four bgb and Ellie from MYFERRYLINK crossed the English Channel to Calais in style and comfort on Friday afternoon and drove in two cars to the Hotel d' Angleterre in Arras, a charming, resilient city lovingly rebuilt after being severely bombed in both wars.
+Our little tour group of whimsical writers led by Sara from PR agency, four bgb and Ellie our host crossed the English Channel to Calais in style and comfort on Friday afternoon and drove in two cars to the Hotel d' Angleterre in Arras, a charming, resilient city lovingly rebuilt after being severely bombed in both wars.

 My spacious, elegant suite with a giant, comfortable bed ensured I woke up fresh and eager to walk in the footsteps of Wilfred Owen, one of the Remembrance Trails of Northern France, created for the Centenary of the start of the First World War in 1914.